 When streaming, data is removed from the input FIFOs in the same manner as in non-streaming mode -- that is, by instructions that reference register 0 or register 1.
 Similarly, by designating register 0 or register 1 as the destination of an instruction, data is inserted into the output FIFO (same as the normal mode for register 0 but different from register 1's normal mode.)
-If streaming is performed only with register 0, programs that exploit streaming are functionally identical to those that do not, except that the effect of the LOAD and STORE instructions in non-streaming programs is performed asynchronously by the stream control units.
+If streaming is performed only with register 0, programs that exploit streaming are functionally identical to those that do not, except that no LOAD/STORE instructions appear in the streaming programs.
 If register 1 is involved in a stream, however, the parameter bypass capability is not available.

-Streaming provides functionality and performance similar to that of high speed "vector" architectures, but

-- it is more general in the sense that it can do everything that a vector unit can, plus a great deal more.
+Streaming provides functionality and performance similar to that of high speed "vector" architectures, but it is more general in the sense that it can do everything that a vector unit can, plus a great deal more.
 Computations done by vector instructions are typically "small" -- e.g., simple component-by-component adds or multiplies.
 Computations on streamed data are, by contrast, arbitrary software combinations of WM's "scalar" instructions.
-In particular, this
+In particular, this allows streaming of computations involving recurrences (which cannot be

-- allows streaming of computations involving recurrences (which cannot be vectorized) and reductions (which are supported on only some vector machines). - it requires no additional hardware (e.g., no vector registers, no separate ALUs, etc.). - much simpler and more complete compiler algorithms can be used to detect streaming opportunities than to detect vectorization opportunities.
+- vectorized) and reductions (which are supported on only some vector machines). - it requires no additional hardware (e.g., no vector registers, no separate ALUs, etc.). - much simpler and more complete compiler algorithms can be used to detect streaming opportunities than to detect vectorization opportunities.